 - strengthening the immune system (moderate physical activity, rational and balanced nutrition, hardening, taking vitamin and mineral complexes, etc.).

-Of course, the above cannot completely exclude the possibility of developing an inflammatory process, but it significantly reduces the risks and prevents the manifestation of frequent relapses in the chronic form.
+Of course, the above cannot completely exclude the possibility of developing an inflammatory process.
+Still, it significantly reduces the risks and prevents the manifestation of frequent relapses in the chronic form.

 We told how dangerous the flux is, how and how to remove it, and whether it is possible to get rid of it quickly at home with folk remedies.
-As it became clear, an appeal to a specialist is required in any case.
-Non-traditional home treatments can only be used as first aid when it is not possible to immediately visit the dental clinic.
+As it became clear, an appeal to a specialist is required.
+Non-traditional home treatments can only be used as first aid when visiting the dental clinic immediately is impossible.
 You can’t delay therapy.
-Otherwise, severe complications can be provoked, both in adult patients and in children.
+Otherwise, severe complications can be provoked in adult patients and children.